Automating Customer Journeys with Email Marketing Workflows

 Set up dashboards that show opens, CTRs, conversions, revenue per recipient, and engagement cohorts.
 Visibility drives decisions: if a segment shows low opens but high clicks, tweak timing or subject lines rather than content.

-• Timebox iterations: prioritize tests that could move the main KPI most in 30 days, then roll winners into templates and automations.
+Use A/B tests for subject lines and sending times.
+When traffic supports it, use multivariate testing for template layouts and CTA variations.
+Build feedback loops by ingesting customer surveys, support tickets, and on-site behavior into your segmentation rules and content updates.
+Timebox iterations: prioritize tests that could move the main KPI most in 30 days, then roll winners into templates and automations.

 Automation is not “set and forget.”
-With the right goals, tools, templates, and measurement discipline, email workflows become a scalable engine for acquisition, engagement, and revenue—one you can refine continuously as your audience and tools evolve.
+With the right goals, tools, templates, and measurement discipline, email workflows become a scalable engine for acquisition, engagement, and revenue, one you can refine continuously as your audience and tools evolve.

 Powered by Trafficontent